SmalsResearch/bePelias/README.md

 - gérer les cas "Marche, Place aux Foires", "2",
 - add a "./run.sh down"
 - unstructured: gérer "Avenue Fonsny 20, Saint-Gilles" (sans code postal)
+- cannot searchCity for "Anvers".
+"Anvers" is available in input data, but as there is no street name in french, "Anvers" does not appear in "locality" in the output of get_base_data_xml